Vaccine Update: In the top priority groups? Book your jab NOW

 This is available to those living in Benfleet, Hadleigh, Thundersley and Daws Heath and will be offered to those who need it by local GPs surgeries when they call people to arrange appointments at the Benfleet clinic.
 Those who are given an appointment at the Wickford Mass Vaccination Centre and have no means to get there can also access this service by calling CAVS directly on: 01268 214000

 The independent Joint Committee on Vaccination and Immunisation advises the Government on which vaccines we should use, and what the priority groups are.
-Their decision is based of a range of factors, including the different characteristics of different types of vaccines, to work out the most effective way to protect as many people as possible and save as many lives as we can, using the best available clinical, modelling and epidemiological data.
+Their decision is based on a range of factors, including the different characteristics of different types of vaccines, to work out the most effective way to protect as many people as possible and save as many lives as we can, using the best available clinical, modelling and epidemiological data.
 The top four most vulnerable groups account for 88% of COVID deaths.
-The priority list for the first phase is as follows:

 - All those aged 65 and over